HugoDELCROIX/SploitableTools/DOCUMENTATION.md

 # 1. XSS Vulnerability Scanner

 This script will perform a simple XSS vulnerability scan on every forms of a website.
 It will ask you for an url.
-It must of type `https://www.example.com`.
+It must be of type `https://www.example.com`.
 This script do not support IP address yet.

 You can try the script by entering this url: https://xss-game.appspot.com/level1/frame